 - You need to show that funds have not gone below the minimum required, even for one day, or even by a small amount.

 - The evidence must have been issued no more than one month before the date of your application.

-- If necessary, you should provide evidence that is translated into English (see sections 16-18 of the Tier 4 Policy Guidance).
+- If necessary, you should provide evidence that is translated into English, please refer to the Tier 4 Policy Guidance for further information.

 - The bank account you use must be in your name (joint accounts in your name are acceptable but not business or corporate accounts).

-- If you are being funded by a parent or guardian, you can submit bank statements in their name but you also need to provide evidence of your relationship and a letter of permission from them.
-Go to sections 199-202 of the Tier 4 Policy Guidance for further information.
+- If you are being funded by a parent or guardian, you can submit bank statements in their name but you also need to provide evidence of your relationship and a letter of permission from them, please refer to the Tier 4 Policy Guidance for further information.

 - As part of the visa application, you are required to declare that the funds will be available to you for the duration of your studies.

-You must read section 213 onwards of the Tier 4 Policy Guidance for full details of the Home Office requirements.
+You must refer to the Tier 4 Policy Guidance for full details of the Home Office requirements.

 If you are taking out a loan

 If you are funding your studies through a loan, this must be in your name.
-There are also rules about what type of loan is acceptable.
-Read section 220 (v) of the Tier 4 Policy Guidance to find out more.
+There are also rules about what type of loan is acceptable, please refer to the Tier 4 Policy Guidance to find out more.

 - How much money you need to show

 Students coming to study for 9 months or more will need to show: